Vancouver Fire Department (Washington): Fire and EMS Response

 The combined City of Vancouver/Fire District 5 response area is split into two geographic battalions (Battalion 1: East, Battalion 2: West).
 Each battalion is managed by a BC working the same 4-platoon schedule as Firefighters and Captains.
 At present, each BC supervises 5 or 6 stations and their respective companies.

 A BC serves as the incident commander (IC) for all complex, multi-company operations.
 Both BCs respond to every structure fire incident to fill IC and other roles.
 A BC also normally responds with Vancouver companies that are dispatched to complex incidents outside of the VFD response area.
 They provide additional command staff assistance at those incidents.

 For very large incidents, the VFD can request the Vancouver Police Department (VPD) mobile command post vehicle.
-VPD's acquisition of this asset allowed the VFD to discontinue maintenance and operation of its own command post unit.
+VPD's acquisition of this asset allowed the VFD to discontinue maintenance and operation of its own command post vehicle.

 In addition to their regular duties, at least one Training Captain responds to structure fires and other complex scenes to serve as the Incident Safety Officer (ISO).